 What makes Jazzman excel in open competitions?
 He is a well-bred example of the Morgan, one of our premier sport breeds.
 Sport breeds?
 The Morgan is a sport breed?
 Yes, it is, and has been so from its inception, and all its ancestry with the exception of a small amount of Canadian Horse coming via Bulrush Morgan and a few others, and a small amount of Dutch Cob coming in the dam side of the foundation sire Figure's lineage, all the rest is documented racehorse bloodlines!
 The Morgan can race?
 Of course it can, and some of its bloodlines were noted champion racers, and the Morgan contributed heavily to the Canadian Pacer and Standardbred, racehorse breeds.
 That Morgans are not raced today does not mean they cannot be raced, and some of them are very fast and all of them carry great amounts of stamina.

 For you sport horse breeders, a new narrative has taken hold in our industry that declares that no breed is a true sport horse breed unless it has a dedicated section of its studbook set aside for the goal of breeding sport horses---sport meaning 'Olympic style sport'.
 And some of you here in America, have accepted this dogma as a deciding factor in what breeds to use in your projects.
 This type of reasoning should never have been applied to our domestic developed breeds, because unlike Europe where this new 'rule' originates, we in America have bred only sport horses...our native breeds are sport horses, always have been, they started that way and their genetics are pure sport.
 The ancestors of our breeds were used instantly in not only racing, but in hunting which was considered a sport for 'gentlemen'.
 Our horses were specifically bred for saddle horses, racers and hunters, they were not used for farm work...colonial draft was done by oxen.
 Our horses did not breed up from a farm horse like Europe's, it was originally a light horse, a sport horse, and it has stayed that way.
 Our breeds all have a jump, they have excellent saddle horse talents and they have both speed and stamina.
-(See American Running Horse series for proofs of this history).
+(See American Running Horse for the historical proofs).

 The Morgan Horse was all sport from the beginning, its foundation sire Figure 1789 was a Running Horse, our first colonial breed, and he carried inbreeding to a early English Thoroughbred Wildair on his Running Horse base (see Morgan Horse for the history of the breed and the genetics of Figure RH).